 The ruins of another castle and walls of considerable age

 Hellenic times are anywhere to be seen. (..)
 The situation, however, was very commanding, and the view up the river very striking.
 About ten miles off I saw on the summit of a lofty hill a remarkable-looking rock, which my guide called, in a strange mix-

 ture of languages, Petra Kaleh, or rock-castle.
 Hamilton

 A few miles off Tirebolu, near the town of Espiye, there is a castle protecting the coast from attacks coming from the tableland.
 Apart from the walls little else ěs left of the old Byzantine fortress.

 The purported castle of Surmene

-P. S.: in May 2005 email@example.com a student from Surmene wrote me confirming that there is not a proper castle in the area, but that on top of the rock there are some ruins of walls and signs of a well, so that it is likely it was used to protect the road leading to the town.
+In May 2005 email@example.com a student from Surmene wrote me confirming that there is not a proper castle in the area, but that on top of the rock there are some ruins of walls and signs of a well, so that it is likely it housed a sort of fortification to protect the road leading to the town.